BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - Multi-user model considering the following issues: shared data, roles and collaboration
 - A client-Server DB: MySQL
 - An HPC solver distributed by a powerful server
-- A three component application: the core system, the frontend and the solver (i.e. SAMMs)
+- A three component application: the CS, the frontend and the SP
 - The solver and the frontend are asynchronous
 - The core language: Python
 - The solver language: Python